-Gentlemen, a head’s up: Undercuts and fade haircut styles have been two of the hottest men’s hair trends this past season.
-And not that they’re anything new—our grandpas have certainly been rocking those tapered comb-overs since forever—but a growing number of hairstylists, fashion designers and even celebrities have been bringing old-school sexy back.
+Gentlemen, a head’s up, Undercuts and fade haircut styles have been two of the hottest men’s hair trends this past season.
+And not that they’re anything new—our grandpas have certainly been rocking those tapered comb-overs forever—but a growing number of hairstylists, fashion designers, and even celebrities have been bringing old-school sexy back.

 Maybe it’s a nostalgic love for a good throwback, but not only is the fade haircut not going anywhere, it seems like it’s gaining even more ground.
-Which means, good news, that we’ve been coming across a lot of fade haircut styles for guys, and it isn’t that hard to find one that fits your taste, job and lifestyle.
+This means, good news, that we’ve been coming across a lot of fade haircut styles for guys, and it isn’t that hard to find one that fits your taste, job, and lifestyle.

 The Best Fade Haircut Styles for Work

 Dress and grooming codes for the office can be somewhat stuffy and conservative.
 And although we’re all for freedom of expression, there’s also still a difference between going with your heart’s desire and being a kooky distraction to your boss or coworkers.
 Showing off your individuality?
 Awesome.
 Looking inappropriate?
 Never bueno.

 Below, we list some common fades and techniques that are equal parts cool and generally office-friendly (and, bonus, take only seconds to style):

 Hairstylists use scissors (yes, it must be said) rather than clippers to achieve this mild fade, resulting in a neat but non-shaven neckline.
 Because of the higher level of skill needed to achieve an even fade with scissors, your best bet is to go to an actual salon or barbershop you trust if this is what you’re looking for.
 No last-minute, get-it-over-with walk-ins with this style, please—this takes precision, but the end result is a soft, flattering clean-cut appearance that keeps on givin’.